gondolyr/gungnir/README.md

 ---

 ## Acknowledgments
 Gungnir was developed with the goal of providing a modern, efficient solution for streetlight management.
 Thank you to the open-source community for inspiration and support.
-Also a big thanks to Jonathan, Leópold, Magnús and Már for your contributions, and Magdalena, Viðar and Fífí for your endless patience!
+Also a big thanks to Jonathan, Leópold, Magnús, Sverrir and Már for your contributions, and Magdalena, Viðar and Fífí for your endless patience!